 These visas, as well as the ones from other categories (ordinary, special, diplomatic, or transit) are issued by the Embassies or Consular Offices in the applicant’s country of origin, for example, the Embassy of Georgia in Yerevan.
 Our team of agents who specialize in Georgia immigration can help you during the application phase for the residence permit in Georgia.

 The residence permit is commonly issued within 30 days from the receipt of the complete set of documents.
 An accelerated procedure is also available.
 The holder of the permit is required to apply for a residence card with the authorities within 6 months from receiving the permit.
 Failure to do so will result in the termination of the residence permit.
+We can give you details about this procedure if you wish to relocate to Georgia from Armenia.

 Georgia citizenship for Armenians